•Discoverable in the Web of Science

 Publication in the journal is subject to payment of a page charge.
 The page charge serves to support the journal and ensures that articles are freely accessible online in perpetuity under a Creative Commons licence.
 The current rate is £325 GBP per printed page.
 The page charge fee is based on the page count estimate made after submission and is payable upon provisional acceptance for technical editing.
-The page charge is payable only if your article is accepted after peer review, before it is published.
+The page charge is payable only when a manuscript is accepted after peer review, before it is published.
 The page charge is subject to taxes where applicable.
-Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Please direct any queries to JIMR.firstname.lastname@example.org.

-The Journal of International Medical Research is a peer-reviewed, open access journal which focuses on original clinical and preclinical research, systematic and perspective reviews, meta-analyses, pilot studies and case reports, with every article accepted by peer review given a full technical edit to make all papers highly accessible to the international medical community.
+The Journal of International Medical Research is a peer-reviewed, open access journal which focuses on original clinical and preclinical research, systematic and perspective reviews, meta-analyses, and case reports, with every article accepted by peer review given a full technical edit to make all papers highly accessible to the international medical community.
 The journal will be of particular interest to authors from countries where English is not the first language.
 We are looking for research that adds to the existing literature and shows innovation and relevancy.
 Authors must follow EQUATOR Network reporting guidelines for any manuscript they wish to submit to the journal.
 Authors must also follow our publishing policies.

-The journal takes pride in the quality of its editing and publishing service, and in ensuring that articles are thoroughly checked to eliminate errors in content, formatting, presentation, typography and layout.
+The journal takes pride in the quality of its rigorous peer review, editing and publishing service, and in ensuring that articles are thoroughly checked to eliminate unethical publishing and any errors in content, formatting, presentation, typography and layout:

-The journal is indexed by PubMed: MEDLINE and ranked in the Clarivate Analytics: Science Citation Index®
+· Prestigious indexing: The journal is indexed by PubMed: MEDLINE and by Scopus and is ranked in the Clarivate Analytics: Science Citation Index®

 |E. Altobelli||University of L'Aquila, L'Aquila, Italy|